helderdaniel/AGE/README.md

 # AGE
-A.G.E. is a game engine developed in Java, object and event oriented
+A.G.E. is a game engine developed in Java, object and event oriented.
+The framework API presentation can be found here.